dev-academy-programme/curriculum/concepts/problem-solving/README.md

 ## Capabilities
 You are comfortable:

- - Perservering with a tough problem
+ - Persevering with a tough problem
  - Using strategies to solve a tough problem
  - Recognising when it's time to ask for help